gostevedore/stevedore/ROADMAP.md

 - [x] Use context with interruptions --> v0.7.0

 ## icebox
-- Promote images defined on the images tree
+- [ ] ~~Promote images defined on the images tree~~
-- Sign images
+- [ ] Signing Docker images
+- [ ] Apply Levenshtein distances on the image name to identify which image the user wants to build
+- [ ] Enable builds over HTTP